 If your hygienist is discussing scaling and root planing with you, you have been diagnosed with periodontal (gum) disease.
 The good news is that periodontal diseases often can be treated successfully.

 The first non-surgical step usually involves a special cleaning, called scaling and root planing.
 During the procedure the hygienist works at removing plaque and tartar deposits on teeth and root surfaces.
 This procedure helps gum tissue to heal and periodontal pockets to shrink.
 This procedure is scheduled in one or more visits, and local anesthetic may be used to make you more comfortable.

-Your dentist may recommend medications to help control infection and pain, or to aid healing.
-These medications could include a pill, a mouthrinse, or a substance that the dentist places directly in the periodontal pocket after the scaling and root planing.
+Your dentist may recommend medications to help control infection and pain or to aid healing.
+These medications could include a pill, mouth rinse, or a substance that the dentist places directly in the periodontal pocket after the scaling and root planing.

 However, if the disease has advanced to the point where the periodontal pockets are deep and the supporting bone is lost, surgery may be necessary to help prevent tooth loss.
-You may be referred to a periodontist, a dentist who specializes in the treatment of diseases that affect the supporting structures of the teeth-the gum and bone tissue- for treatment.
+You may be referred to a periodontist, a dentist who specializes in the treatment of diseases that affect the supporting structures of the teeth, gums, and bone tissue for treatment.